Thaitone: Thaitone color nowadays

-The use of Thaitone color is now supported by Thailand's Ministry of Culture to promote Thailand's identity.
-From the study of Professor Pairoj, he can identify 156 colors.
-He gave the Thai name to each color and used Pantone color analysing program to find the CMYK code so that it can be used worldwide.
-There are new colors being discovered continuously so Professor Pairoj is still working on the project to identify more CMYK codes.
-He has also done the copyright for the name "THAITONE" even though the percentage of color ratio, color name, graphic of Thaitone color are allowed to use freely to be the reference of color in design work as long as the users give credit to THAITONE Color System.
+The use of Thaitone color is now supported by Thailand's Ministry of Culture to promote Thailand's cultural identity.
+From the study of Professor Pairoj, he has identified 156 colors.
+He gave Thai names to each color and used the Pantone color analysing program to find the CMYK code so that they can be used worldwide.
+There are new colors being constantly discovered so Professor Pairoj still works on the project to identify more CMYK codes.
+He has also claimed the copyright for the name "THAITONE", but the Thaitone color scheme is allowed to be used freely as reference for colors in design work, as long as the users give credit to the THAITONE Color System.